longturn/freeciv21/docs/Contributing/stable-branch.rst

 #.
 Copy and paste the values of the Commit ID column to a plain text file, such as :file:`commits.txt`
 #.
 Run ``git cherry-pick -x $(cat commits.txt)``
 #.
 Push ``stable`` to upstream: ``git push upstream``
 #.
-Update the tracker sheet to denote which commits where back-ported.
+Update the project sheet to denote which commits where back-ported.